Internet Small Business Models

 But what online business model are you going to use to entice customers to buy what you're selling?

 Here are seven different online business models for you to choose from so you can get started making money online.

-The classic ecommerce site, designed to make money online by selling products, has both an online catalogue and a shopping cart.
-You can set up your own online store from scratch or choose one of the many complete online store solutions to start an online business such as eBay's ProStores, Shopify, Canada Post's Ecommerce Solutions or osCommerce.
+The classic e-commerce site, designed to make money online by selling products, has both an online catalog and a shopping cart.
+You can set up your own online store from scratch or choose one of the many complete online store solutions to start an online business such as eBay's ProStores, Shopify, Canada Post's E-commerce Solutions or osCommerce.
 (Note that these are just four of the many options available.)

 The great advantage of using a "prefab" online store to make money online is that hosting, Internet merchant accounts and the ability to accept payments online is often included in your online store package.
 (See Online Payment Options for more on how to accept credit cards, debit cards and PayPal on your website.)

-Tricks to Success: multiple payment options, attractive, easy-to-use catalogue
+Tricks to Success: multiple payment options, attractive, easy-to-use catalog

 Like the infomercials on TV, these websites make the pitch, focusing on educating potential customers on the benefits of the products or services being sold.
 Unlike television infomercials, this type of online business model is long on copy and short on pictures.

 As a website visitor, you can often recognize this way to make money online at a glance; the copy often begins with a question directed at the potential customer (such as "Would you like to increase your sales by fifty percent?"), and involves a lot of scrolling as benefit after benefit is revealed, usually backed by testimonials from satisfied customers.
 Time-limited and special offers are common.